NuGet/docs.microsoft.com-nuget/docs/Quickstart/install-and-use-a-package-in-visual-studio.md

 # Install and use a package in Visual Studio

 NuGet packages contain reusable code that other developers make available to you for use in your projects.
 See [What is NuGet?](../What-is-NuGet.md) for background.
 Packages are installed into a Visual Studio project using the Package Manager UI or the Package Manager Console, as described in this article for the popular [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) package and a Universal Windows Platform (UWP) project.
-You can also use `Install-Package <package_name>` in the [Package Manager Console](../tools/package-manager-console.md).

 Once installed, refer to the package in code with `using <namespace>` where \<namespace\> is specific to the package you're using.
 Once the reference is made, you can call the package through its API.